aarong/feedme-spec/README.md

   respond with a `HandshakeResponse`, `ActionResponse`, `FeedOpenResponse`, or `FeedCloseResponse` as appropriate.

-When a feed is open, the server may also transmit `ActionRevelation` and `FeedTermination` messages referencing that feed.
+When the client has opened a feed, the server may also transmit `ActionRevelation` and `FeedTermination` messages referencing that feed.
 The client must not respond to these messages.

 The client should discard server messages that violate the specification.